.+64 3 477 5552 info@polesdownsouth.org.nz

 WALIŃSKI (Pol) from name element Wal– as from Walenty.
 Meaning: strong, healthy.

 Jozef Pędowski, (b.
 1804–d.
 1853) was born at Bączek in February 1804, the son of Jakob Pędowski (b. abt.
 1762–d.
 1807) and Rozalia Konca (b. abt.
 1763–d.
 1816).
 Jozef married on 21 November 1830 at St. Malgorzata at Miłobądz to Anna Halba (b.
 December 1805 at Rukosin–d.
 1855), the daughter of Jan Halba (b. abt.
 1777–d.
 1840) and Katarzyna Behling (b.
 1781–d.
 1850.
 The family born at Łukocin were: Franciszka (b.
 1832), Barbara Anna (b.
 1834), Jan (b.1837–d.
 1838), Anna (b.1838–d.
 1840), Johanna Ludowika (b.
 1841), Rozalia Agniszka (b.
 1843–d.
 1844) and Jozef Walenty (b.
 1846–d.
 1926).
 Youngest son, Jozef, was born at Łukocin on 05 April 1846.
 He was a stable hand who worked on a large German farm where his principal duty was to look after the horses with great care.
-It is said that some of Jozef’s sisters married Germans, giving him a very hard time.
-One day a German foreman accused Jozef of giving too much oats to the horses and hit him with a whip without warning.
-Jozef returned with a blow rendering him unconscious believing he killed him.
-Knew that if caught, he would be sentenced to death or many years in prison for assaulting a German and so left the farm.
-Years later, Jozef discovered that the foreman had not been killed, but the German Police had been searching for him.
-He left the village of Stanisławie for Hamburg where he set sail aboard the Palmerston on 29 July 1872, arriving at Port Chalmers near Dunedin on 6 December 1872.
+It is said that some of Joe’s sisters married Germans, who gave him a very hard time.
+One day a German foreman accused Joe of giving too much oats to the horses and hit him with a whip without warning.
+Joe responded with a blow which rendered the foreman unconscious.
+He believed he had killed him, and knew that if caught, he would be sentenced to death or many years in prison for assaulting a German.
+So, he fled.

 Listed aboard was: Joseph Pedowski age 26.
 He was sent south to Scroggs Creek on contract work with Brogden and Sons to lay the southern railway through the Taieri.
 After the railway works, Joseph worked as a farm labourer.
 He married on 29 January 1875 at the Church of the Immaculate Conception at Riccarton to Maryanna Walińska (b.
 12 October 1859 at Małżewko–d.
 1934), the daughter of Jozef Waliński (b.
 1831–d.
 1872) and Franciszka Szwocha (b.
 1829–d.1925).
 Joseph bought sections three and four of Block 17 in Allanton on 28 November 1878.
 Here he built a two-bedroom wooden cottage on a a large section, together costing him £12-10s.
 Later on, they added another bedroom.